Azure/azure-iot-sdk-c/readme.md

 - September 28, 2020: A security update is released: The version on main bumps to 1.10.1, is tagged `1.10.1`, and the release is tagged `2020-09-28`.
 The security update is ported to the lts branch `lts_07_2020` (and any other existing LTS branch).
 The lts branch version bumps to 1.9.1, is tagged `1.9.1`, and the updated LTS release is tagged `LTS_07_2020_Ref02`.
 Any submodules that were part of the security update will be tagged with `LTS_07_2020_Ref02`.
 - December 14, 2020: A new feature is released on main.
 The version bumps to 1.11.0, is tagged `1.11.0`, and the release is tagged `2020-12-14`.

+---

+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+Microsoft collects performance and usage information which may be used to provide and improve Microsoft products and services and enhance your experience.
+To learn more, review the [privacy statement](https://go.microsoft.com/fwlink/?LinkId=521839&clcid=0x409).

 [iot-dev-center]: http://azure.com/iotdev
 [iot-hub-documentation]: https://docs.microsoft.com/azure/iot-hub/